etl13/webpage/content/teaching/index.md

-### R Primer Instructor
-#### Department of Population Health Sciences, Duke School of Medicine

-Summer 2023

-This comprehensive 8-hour lecture was designed to equip incoming Population Health master's students with a strong foundation in R before their in-person instruction.
-The session covered key aspects of the R Studio interface, introduced various R data types—including integers, characters, lists, and data frames—and provided an overview of graphics, reporting, and modeling to ensure students were well-prepared for their coursework.

-### Advanced Introduction to Statistical Theory and Methods II
+### Teaching Assistant for Advanced Introduction to Statistical Theory and Methods II
-####Teaching Assistant

 Instructor : Roland Matsouaka, PhD